anttylove/hello-world/README.md

 # hello-world
-a simple hello world program.
+this is a simple c++ hello world program.